klowd92/underrail_developers_console/README.md

 ## Build
 Microsoft Visual Studio with C# and .NET 8 support packages
 Mono.Cecil packages (install with Nuget)

+## Run
+Run UnderrailPatcher.exe and input the required resolution and game path values.
+Defaults are: Width 1920, heigh 1080, path (path to underrail.exe in GOG folder)

+The patch will take a few seconds to complete, and create a file in the target folder: underrail_console_enabled.exe

+## Game
 ### Developers Console Commands
 Commands have a long name and a few aliased short names.
 I listed the long command name, since it is more descriptive of what the command does.